-Evaluations are conducted to identify levels of risk and specific risk factors that require attention in treatment and supervision, and to assist the court in determining the most appropriate sentence for offenders.
-Because of the importance of the information to subsequent sentencing, supervision, treatment, and behavioral monitoring, each sex offender shall receive a thorough assessment and evaluation that examines the interaction of the offender's mental health, social/systemic functioning, family and environmental functioning, and offending behaviors.
-Sex offense specific evaluations are not intended to supplant more comprehensive psychological or neuropsychological evaluations.
-Evaluators have an ethical responsibility to conduct evaluations in a comprehensive and factual manner regardless of the offender's status within the criminal justice system.
+The purpose of a mental health sex offense-specific evaluation (hereafter evaluation) is to assess a client's need for treatment, determine what type of treatment is needed, and identify the risk level and any additional needs the client may have 36 (for the client whose instant offense conviction is for a non-sexual crime but has a history of a sex offense conviction or adjudication, see Appendix L: Guidelines for the Evaluation and Treatment of Sex Offenders with a Current Non-Sex Conviction).
+Treatment considerations should be based on the conclusions and recommendations of the evaluation.
+While the evaluation provides valuable information and recommendations, it should be viewed as fluid.
+As new information emerges, or risk level changes within the course of treatment, a client's treatment should be tailored to address those changes37.
+Because of the importance of the initial information to subsequent sentencing, supervision, treatment, and behavioral monitoring, each client shall receive a thorough assessment and evaluation38 that examines the interaction between the client's mental health, social/systemic functioning, family and environmental functioning, and offending behaviors.
+Sex offense-specific evaluations are not intended to replace more comprehensive psychological or neuropsychological evaluations.
+Evaluators have an ethical responsibility to conduct evaluations in a comprehensive and factual manner, regardless of the client's status within the criminal justice system.